 Submitting a SAR provides law enforcement with valuable information on potential criminality.
-It also protects you, your organisation and UK financial institutions from the risk of laundering the proceeds of crime.
+It also protects you, your organisation and UK financial institutions from the risk of laundering the proceeds of crime and terrorist financing.

-By submitting a SAR to the NCA, you will be complying with any potential obligations you have under the Proceeds of Crime Act 2002 (POCA).
+By submitting a SAR to the NCA, you will be complying with any potential obligations you have under the Proceeds of Crime Act 2002 (POCA) and Terrorism Act (TACT) 2000.